openfare/openfare/README.md

 > Can't project maintainers just setup a website with payment plans and customer accounts?

 OpenFare defines payment plans in code whilst avoiding the unnecessary overhead of customer accounts or a website.
 A commercial entity can make use of thousands of software packages.
 OpenFare standardizes payment plan information across software packages such that it can be managed programmatically at large scales.

-> Why use the Bitcoin Lightning Network for payments?

-The Lightning Network facilitates permissionless micro-payments to anyone with a computer and an internet connection.
-Payments sent to software maintainers using Lightning arrive passively.

 > What if commercial users neglect to pay?
 Who will stand up for the project maintainers?